Xavier Collins

 Lumiere Ventures and the entertainment thesis

+In 2023, Xavier co-founded Lumiere Ventures with Richard Lechartier, a film industry veteran with over 20 years' experience.
+Lumiere acquires film IP from Hollywood producers and sub-licenses to platforms like Amazon and Netflix across the UK, France, and Australia.
+The portfolio includes commercial action titles led by talent like Sylvester Stallone and Nicolas Cage.
 Building Lumiere showed Xavier how film rights, distribution, and production economics actually work, and how inefficient most of it is.
 He saw that AI was about to do for film production what YouTube had done for distribution: make it accessible to individual creators at a cost traditional studios could not match.
 That's what led him to Wonder.

 Founding Wonder Studios